Dental Hygiene Certificate (DHCT)

 DHCT 2306 Dental Materials (3 Credits)

-3 credit hours (2 lec.
-2 lab) This course address characteristics, properties, manipulation, and evaluation of various materials utilized in dental procedures along with chair-side assisting principles and techniques.
+3 credit hours (4 lec.
+4 lab) This course address characteristics, properties, manipulation, and evaluation of various materials utilized in dental procedures.
 Emphasis is placed on the laboratory procedures performed and materials used by the dental hygienist.
-Letter Graded
+Letter Graded Course fee: $30

 DHCT 3301 Clinical Practice III (4 Credits)